Oscar Romero: a voice for poor communities

 Pope Francis announced that Oscar Romero was a martyr, and he was beatified in El Salvador on 23 May.
 Pope Francis sent a letter, which was read out during the beatification ceremony, saying all those who hold Archbishop Romero "as a friend in faith, who invoke him in as protector and intercessor, who admire him, should find in him strength and energy to build the kingdom of God".

-Pope Francis approved a miracle which has been attributed to Oscar Romero.
-This means he can now be canonised.
-His canonisation will take place on 14 October 2018 in Rome.
+Pope Francis approved a miracle attributed to Oscar Romero, meaning he could be canonised.
+His canonisation took place on 14 October 2018 in Rome.